ian-antking/cv/README.md

 # Ian Anthony King
   [linkedIn](https://www.linkedin.com/in/ian-king-6b135056) | [twitter](https://twitter.com/antkingian) | [email](ian.antking@gmail.com)

 I am a software engineer with a background in STEM education.
 I currently work in Design & Engineering at the BBC, where I build microservices with Kubernetes, Kafka and AWS.
-I have experience developing and maintaining products in JavaScript, TypeScript, Clojure, Java and Python.
+I have experience developing and maintaining products in JavaScript Clojure, Java and Python.

 I am passionate about helping to get people into tech.
 I tutor [Manchester Codes](https://www.manchestercodes.com/), where I teach JavaScript, with React and Express.